khoavq/BertSquadSearch/README.md

 OR
 Generate all questions file and all topics files `python3 data_processing.py`
 Create all questions index in json format  `python3 create_quad_document.py`
-Run `python3 index_squad.py` to put the questions index to elasticsearch
+Run `python index_squad.py` to put the questions index to elasticsearch

 #### 5. API
 Open new cmd, run `cd C:\dev\BertSquadSearch`, then `.\venv\Scripts\activate`